alzh9000/cs61-lectures/kernel1/ABOUT.md

     sequence.

 Run `make run-gdb` to start up the OS with support for GDB debugging.
 This will start the OS, but not GDB.
-You must run `gdb -x build/weensyos.gdb` to connect to the running emulator; when GDB connects, it will stop the OS and wait for instructions.
+You must run `gdb -ix build/weensyos.gdb` to connect to the running emulator; when GDB connects, it will stop the OS and wait for instructions.